1334/omaproof-client/README.md

 <p align="center">
 <img src="./src/assets/logo-b-large.png" width="300px">
 </p>

-_A family friendly way to connect._
+_A family friendly way to connect_

 Do you have a family group on WhatsApp?
 Do you feel like you should share more with your family, but find the major social networks too public?
 Omaproof aims to provide a secure, easy to use, structured social network dedicated to your family.